 Bankruptcy doesn't mean that you get stripped to your shorts and thrown out on the street.
 Far from it.
 In fact, there are several different types of bankruptcy, all with their own procedures and rules, that are designed to accomplish different goals.
-Federal law provides for five types of bankruptcy.
-Individuals can file four different types.
-Of these, most people file under Chapter 7,* a process that allows for forgiveness of debt (also called discharge of debt) in exchange for the filer's nonexempt assets (assets that are deemed under state or federal law to be nonessential to a fresh start,)

 The Bankruptcy Code is the federal law that governs our bankruptcy court system.
 The Code is divided into numbered chapters and sections.
 Hence we refer to each type of bankruptcy by the number of the Bankruptcy Code chapter that covers it.

 Chapter 13 and Chapter 7 are popular choices for the average consumer.
 In theory, both options end up with a discharge of debt.
 You are relieved from the obligation to pay certain debts like credit cards and medical bills.
 The difference between 13 and 7 is how you get to the discharge